-Preparing people to lead extraordinary lives

-COMM 101-201 (3736)-PUBLIC SPEAKING AND CRITICAL THINKING SCHOOL OF COMMUNICATION, WATER TOWER CAMPUS, SPRING 2014 phone: 312-915-7755

-Instructor: Milan Pribisic, Ph.D. (mpribis@luc.edu)

-Class meetings: MWF 09:20AM to 10:10PM, School of Comm., room 100 (TV Studio) Mailbox: School of Communication; Office: WTC 900 Lewis Tower, workstation B;

-Office hours: Wednesdays 11:30PM to 01:30PM, or by appointment

-TEXTS: Ford-Brown, Lisa A. DK Guide to Public Speaking (GPS)-2012

-COURSE DESCRIPTION: This course is designed to introduce students to the branch of the communication theory known as rhetoric and to the practice of public speaking through research, analyses, speech construction and extemporaneous presentations for class audiences.
+Preparing people to lead extraordinary lives COMM 101-208 (3332)---PUBLIC SPEAKING AND CRITICAL THINKING SCHOOL OF COMMUNICATION, WATER TOWER CAMPUS, SPRING 2015 Instructor: Milan Pribisic, Ph.D. (mpribis@luc.edu) Class meetings: MWF 10:25AM to 11:15AM, School of Comm., room 014 Office: WTC Lewis Tower, room 900, workstation B; phone: 312-915-7755 Office hours: Wednesdays 11:30AM to 12:30PM, or by appointment TEXTS: Ford-Brown, Lisa A. DK Guide to Public Speaking, second edition (GPS)-2012 COURSE DESCRIPTION: This course is designed to introduce students to the branch of the communication theory known as rhetoric and to the practice of public speaking through research, analyses, speech construction and extemporaneous presentations for class audiences.
 The emphasis is on the importance of communication through critical thinking, writing of speeches and their public speaking delivery in the context of a democratic society where issues are examined in a civic manner from a variety of points of view.
-The goal is to provide and use the skills required for developing critical thinking, composition of the speech and the public speaking competency and to carry out a sense of social responsibility that comes with the capacity for communication.
+The goal is to provide and use the skills required for developing critical thinking, speech writing and the public speaking competency as part of our social responsibility that comes with the capacity for communication.
+COURSE OUTCOMES: